rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-1-setup-of-sets.md

 Note that `V` may hold elements of any kind.
 That is, there is no requirement of what kind of elements `V` must hold.
 The only restriction there is, is that all elements within `V` must be distinct from any other element in `V`.
-Other than that, `V` may hold elements of one kind (homogenous), or elements of different kinds (heterogenous).
+Other than that, `V` may hold elements of one kind (homogenous), or even elements of different kinds (heterogenous).

 **Memory hook**